icambron/isaaccambron.com/source/blog/2014-12-13-transducer-composition.markdown

 (map ((comp pre-doubler pre-inc) identity) [1 2 3]) ;=> (3 5 7), all backwardslike
 ```

 If that makes sense to you, the next part will be easy.
 One interesting way to better understand all this is to implement a simplified version of transducers.
-We'll skip a bunch of complications, like stateful transducers, and we won't bother to make the actual reduction polymorphic or add some of the conveniences.
+We'll skip a bunch of complications, like stateful transducers, and we won't bother with a really important thing about transducers: making the actual reduction polymorphic.
 But here goes:

 ```clojure
 (defn my-transduce [xform f init coll]